Brandon Scherff: Washington Redskins / Football Team

-The Washington Redskins selected Scherff in the first round (fifth overall) of the 2015 NFL Draft.
+The Washington Redskins selected Scherff in the first round (fifth overall) of the 2015 NFL draft.
 This made him the first player from Iowa drafted in the top ten since Robert Gallery was selected second overall in 2004.
 On May 12, 2015, Scherff signed a fully guaranteed four-year, $21.21 million contract with the team.

 He entered training camp competing with Morgan Moses for the starting right tackle position but was moved to right guard prior to the beginning of the regular season.
 Since he was able to handle bull rushes well, he was thought to better suit the right guard position and be responsible for a smaller area where his power would be more useful.
 Offensive line coach Bill Callahan named him the Redskins’ starting right guard to begin the season after winning the job over Spencer Long in the preseason.

-Scherff made his professional debut in the Redskins' season-opening 17-10 loss to the Miami Dolphins.
-He started all 16 regular season games, played 752 snaps, and helped the Redskins finish first in the NFC East with a 9-7 record.
-In January 2016, he started his first career postseason game, as the Redskins were routed by the Green Bay Packers in the NFC Wildcard game 35-18.
+Scherff made his professional debut in the Redskins' season-opening 17–10 loss to the Miami Dolphins.
+He started all 16 regular season games, played 752 snaps, and helped the Redskins finish first in the NFC East with a 9–7 record.
+He was named to the PFWA All-Rookie Team.
+In January 2016, he started his first career postseason game, as the Redskins were routed by the Green Bay Packers in the NFC Wildcard game 35–18.
 Scherff finished his second season starting in all 16 regular season games, and due to his highly regarded performance that year, he was voted to the 2017 Pro Bowl, his first such vote.
 He was also voted to the 2018 Pro Bowl the following year.